What is Peyronie’s disease?

 ESWT is a procedure that applies soundwaves to the hardened area of the penis to break it down – it’s similar to the treatment used to break down kidney stones.
 Although ESWT is considered safe, it’s not clear how effective it is at treating Peyronie’s

 For men with severe Peyronie’s, surgery may be the best course of action.
 During surgery, your doctor may remove the hardened area, or remove a healthy area of the penis to help “cancel out” the bend.
 Another option is to implant a device to help straighten the penis.

-Peyronie’s disease left untreated
+What happens if Peyronie’s disease is left untreated?

 For most men Peyronies' stabilises after about 6 months and doesn't get any worse.
 About 20% will get a flare-up at some point leading to more pain and a more pronounced bend.
 About 10% of men find that things improve without any treatment at all.